Wind Chill Advisory issued for Coffee, Dale, Geneva, Henry, Houston by NWS - NewsBreak

 Hard Freeze Warning issued for Baldwin Central, Baldwin Inland, Butler, Choctaw, Clarke by NWS

-Effective: 2022-12-26 04:33:00 CST Expires: 2022-12-26 09:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Take steps now to protect tender plants from the cold.
-To prevent freezing and possible bursting of outdoor water pipes they should be wrapped, drained, or allowed to drip slowly.
-Those that have in-ground sprinkler systems should drain them and cover above- ground pipes to protect them from freezing.
-Target Area: Baldwin Central; Baldwin Inland; Butler; Choctaw; Clarke; Conecuh; Covington; Crenshaw; Escambia; Mobile Central; Mobile Inland; Monroe; Washington; Wilcox HARD FREEZE WARNING REMAINS IN EFFECT UNTIL 9 AM CST THIS MORNING * WHAT...Sub-freezing temperatures in the upper teens expected during the overnight and early morning hours. * WHERE...Portions of south central and southwest Alabama, northwest Florida and southeast Mississippi. * WHEN...Until 9 AM CST Monday. * IMPACTS...Frost and freeze conditions will kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.
+Effective: 2022-12-26 08:55:00 CST Expires: 2022-12-26 09:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Baldwin Central; Baldwin Inland; Butler; Choctaw; Clarke; Conecuh; Covington; Crenshaw; Escambia; Mobile Central; Mobile Inland; Monroe; Washington; Wilcox HARD FREEZE WARNING WILL EXPIRE AT 9 AM CST THIS MORNING Temperatures across the area have risen into the upper 20s to low 30s.
+The Hard Freeze Warning will be allowed to expire.

 Comments / 0